Coming Soon: Click below for nutrition information and all program menus

 Virtual Learning Meal Information

-Breakfast includes an assortment of breakfast bars, dried fruit and milk.
+Breakfast includes an assortment of whole grain breakfast cereals, fresh fruit, veggies and milk.

 Lunch includes an assortment of sandwiches and other student-friendly favorites.
-Fresh fruit, carrots and milk are also included.
+Seasonal fresh fruit, veggies and milk are also included.

 Menus during this time are subject to substitution of items with equal nutritional value.

 Meals, foods and beverages sold or served at schools meet state and federal requirements based on the USDA Dietary Guidelines.

 All meals, foods and beverages are prepared and served by qualified child nutrition professionals.
 We provide students with access to a variety of fresh and appealing foods that meet the health and nutrition needs of students.

 In accordance with USDA Regulation 7 CFR Part 15b, substitutions and modifications in school meals for children whose disabilities restrict their diets can be requested.
 Each special dietary request must be supported by a statement explaining the requested food substitution and must be signed by a recognized medical authority.
 For more information, click here.

 MEAL SUBSTITUTIONS FOR MEDICAL OR SPECIAL DIETARY REASONS

 USDA Regulation 7 CFR Part 15b requires substitutions or modifications in school meals for children whose disabilities restrict their diets.
 A child with a disability must be provided substitutions in foods when that need is supported by a signed statement from a licensed physician.